-LT A. "Do-Rag" Carl
+CDR A. "Do-Rag" Carl CO VFA-106, CVW8

 VFA-106 East Coast Legacy Hornet Tactical Demostration Team

-Carrier Air Wing's Eight Tac Demo Team are made up of Fleet Replacement Squadron (FRS) instructors flying the same jets used to train new students.
-“TACDEMO” is designed to highlight the mobility, versatility and power of the F/A-18 Hornet for the community of Digital Combat Simulator who look to CVW-8s for the defense of freedom.
-Our mission is to enhance CVW-8s recruiting and demonstrate the awesome capabilities of Naval Aviation and its aircraft.
+Carrier Air Wing Eight's tactical demonstration team is made up of Fleet Replacement Squadron (FRS) instructors flying the same jets used to train new students.
+“TACDEMO” is designed to highlight the mobility, versatility and power of the F/A-18 Hornet for the DCS community.
+Our mission is to enhance CVW8's online presence and in doing so help recruiting efforts while at the same time demonstrating the awesome capabilities of virtual naval aviation.

 TACDEMO Pilot Roster

-Pilot: CAPT B. Santos
+CAPT B. "Tyrant" Santos

 ® Carrier Air Wing Eight Digital Combat Simulator World